 In this section

 The Commerce Amendment Act 2018 amended the Commerce Act 1986 (the Commerce Act) to give the Commerce Commission the ability to undertake market studies to determine whether there are any factors that may be impeding competition in a market.

 We carry out periodic reviews of the Commerce Act to ensure it reflects modern regulatory practice and continues to deliver benefits to New Zealanders.

-The Ministry of Business, Innovation and Employment is seeking input on whether to develop a consumer data right in New Zealand to give individuals and businesses greater choice and control over their data.
+MBIE is considering whether to establish a consumer data right in New Zealand to give individuals and businesses greater choice and control over their data.
 We recently consulted on the draft law that will be used to enable this, and we are considering public feedback.